streamsdb/site/docs/core-concepts.md

 | Header   | Bytes  | Metadata for the message                                                           |
 | Value    | Bytes  | The value of the message                                                           |

 An message is immutable.
 It can only be created or deleted.
 This benefits the cacheability of an messages.

+## Group (#)

+Group streams hold all messages written to streams in a certain group with a `#` prefix.
+Groups are created automaticly when messages are written to streams.
+When a message is written to a stream, the group of the stream is determined by splitting the stream name by the first `-` character.
+If a group is found, the message is also written to the group stream.

+In other words, when a message is written to a stream with the name `order-da9a7f71-e06a-4385-a61d-f9c05527ad1a`, the event will also appear on the stream `#order`.